 During each year of your research degree you will be monitored and assessed on progress with your research project and skills training.
-You will be given a Progress File in which you should keep records pertaining to your progress on your programme.
+A Progress File can be downloaded from the Student Portal, in which you should keep records pertaining to your progress on your programme.
 You should ensure you keep this up-to-date throughout your degree.
-The Progress File will be reviewed at least once each year by your Supervisory team and Research Degrees Tutor and will be used to confirm that supervision and training has been undertaken as required.
-Refer to your Progress File for more details.
+The Progress File will be reviewed at least once each year by your Supervisory team and Research Degrees Tutor and will be used to confirm that supervision and training has been undertaken as required